Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

 To address this unpredictability, the checklist items need to be more detailed.
 This was discussed in one of the previous materials.
 It describes the steps required for making checklists.

-Creating the “DO-CONFIRM” Checklist
+Creating the “DO-CONFIRM” List

 Now, let’s assume you want to enhance your digital order with the help of an information radiator.
 You need to display information indicating whether everything has been checked.
 Imagine there is a small screen next to your workplace.
-There is limited space on it, but the screen's purpose is not to guide you to digital order but rather to confirm or deny its existence:
+There is limited space on it, but the screen's purpose is not to guide you to digital order, but rather to confirm or deny its existence:

 ☐ Email inboxes are empty